jljacko/AnaGame/TrecLib/README.md

 * TrecComPointer

 ## Attribute Codes:
-NoAtt: No Attributes - this class does not have any attributes
+* __NoAtt__: No Attributes - this class does not have any attributes
-Gen: Generic - this class uses template so most of not all impelemntation is done in the header file
+* __Gen__: Generic - this class uses template so most of not all impelemntation is done in the header file
-Abs: Abstract - The class has a pure vitual function and such you Need to extend the class in order to use it
+* __Abs__: Abstract - The class has a pure vitual function and such you Need to extend the class in order to use it

 ### TObject
 #### Attributes: NoAtt